canonical/open-documentation-academy/website/events/community-hour-discussions/docs-as-code.md

 #### Tools

-Core tooling is typically open source and portable rather than proprietary (for example, instead of Adobe FrameMaker, MadCap, or RoboHelp), which reduces vendor lock-in and makes future tool changes easier.
+Core tooling is typically open source and portable rather than proprietary, which reduces vendor lock-in and makes future tool changes easier.

-Because developers are already familiar with these tools—such as IDEs, text editors, and scripting tools—they can contribute to documentation more naturally, strengthening collaboration.
+Because developers are already familiar with these tools—such as Integrated Development Environments (IDEs), text editors, and scripting tools—they can contribute to documentation more naturally, strengthening collaboration.

 ### The Negatives